-We’re living through times of unprecedented disruption.
+We’re living through a time of unprecedented disruption.

 Building a business case for SAP S/4HANA is not always an easy task.
 Its real value lies in empowering other technologies – making it tricky to pinpoint a ROI when viewed in isolation.